telerik/xaml-docs/controls/radribbonview/features/keyboard-support.md

 {{endregion}}

 {% if site.site_name == 'WPF' %}
 Enabling the keytip service also activates the __arrow keys navigation__.
 Pressing the __left__, __right__, __up__ or __down__ arrow will change the currently hightlighted item.
-Also, the Enter/Space keys activates the current element which is highlighted by the KeyboardNavigation.
+Also, the Enter/Space keys activates the current element, which is highlighted by the KeyboardNavigation.
 >When you start navigating with the arrows, the key tips will be hidden.
 Navigating with the arrow keys will handle the appropriate KeyUp/Down/PreviewDown events fired for the RadRibbonView

 <!-- -->

->We recommend to avoid using the arrow navigation with ContextMenu because internally it captures the mouse and executes its own navigation between its children.
-Instead of ContextMenu we suggest using Menu element.
+>Telerik support recommends that you avoid using the arrow navigation with the ContextMenu because internally it captures the mouse and executes its own navigation between its children.
+Instead of using ContextMenu we suggest using Menu element.
 {% endif %}

 ### KeyTipService class properties